When considering applications for funding, our grant review committee considers projects that:

 All qualified applications are considered according to their merit and in light of the funds available for distribution.
 The grant review committee is composed of board members and community volunteers, who review the applications and make a recommendation to the Board of Directors, which exercises final authority.
 The grant review committee may solicit the advice of other knowledgeable individuals or organizations.

 Grant applications will be assessed without discrimination regarding gender, ethnicity, age, sexual orientation, creed or disability.
 By the same token, the committee will accept applications only from organizations and for projects, which are free from detrimental discrimination based on gender, ethnicity, age, sexual orientation, creed or disability.

 Our grant program provides grants in the following fields of interest: Arts and Culture, Community Development, Education, Environment, Health, Recreation, Social Services, and Youth.

 Community Impact Grants - Our primary grant program available to local Registered Charities for projects that seed, nurture and support community initiatives.

 HATCH Grants - The Helping Assure Tomorrow's Charitable Hearts (HATCH) Grants Program is used to develop projects chosen by local students to benefit their school community.

 Job Opportunity for Youth Grants - The Job Opportunity for Youth initiative provides charitable and not‐for‐profit organizations with grant funding to provide summer employment for youth in our community.

-NEW - Mini Grants - A less strenuous application for smaller grant projects with funding coming from our established endowment funds:
+NEW - Mini Grants - A less strenuous application for smaller grant projects with funding coming from our "Field of Interest" endowment funds: